-What can I drink?
+What should I drink?

 During your fasting window, you need to refrain from consuming any food or beverages that contain calories.
 So….. no food.
-But you have several beverage options, and these are important because it is critical to keep yourself hydrated while fasting.
+But you have several beverage options, and these are important, because it is critical to keep yourself hydrated while fasting.